letmutx/code-executor/README.md

 Code executor in Rust using docker

-There are ~~lot of bugs, I know.
+~~There are lot of bugs, I know.
 I will (hopefully) fix them someday~~.
+I did fix most and it is usable.
 Feel free to do whatever with it.

 ## Steps to run